Phone:

 Yes!
 Often times funding can be done in as little as 2 hours.

 Access to flexible repayment options is one of the standout features of merchant cash advances.
 This means that your repayments fluctuate based on your daily credit card sales, allowing you to pay back at a rate that aligns with your cash flow.
-This adaptability ensures that when business is slow, your repayments will reflect that, alleviating financial pressure
+This short term financing adaptability ensures that when business is slow, your repayments will adjust, alleviating financial pressure which is great for seasonal businesses.

 Even with a less-than-ideal credit score, you can secure a revenue advance if your business has a consistent revenue history.
 These financing options are tailored for business owners who may struggle with credit but can demonstrate reliable cash flow.